 Where to pitch your tent (and set up your barbecue)

-Of course, the enticing smell of a smoky barbecue will naturally make you think of camping, and if you’re looking for a place to pitch a tent or park a trailer you’re in luck; Lanark County is a nature lover’s paradise, with fantastic campgrounds to suit every camping style scattered across the countryside.
+Of course, the enticing smell of a smoky barbecue will naturally make you think of camping, and if you’re looking for a place to pitch a tent or park a trailer you’re in luck; Lanark County is an outdoor paradise, with fantastic campgrounds to suit every camping style scattered across the countryside.

-Lanark County is home to two provincial parks, Murphys Point Provincial Park and Silver Lake Provincial Park, both situated in Tay Valley Township.
+In Lanark County you’ll find two provincial parks, Murphys Point Provincial Park and Silver Lake Provincial Park, both situated in Tay Valley Township.
 Both parks offer a network of hiking trails that traverse preserved woodlands, with sheltered camping spots nestled beneath the trees.
 You can also purchase a day pass to the parks and take advantage of the scenery, picnic tables and pit barbecues for the perfect barbecue set-up.

 If you’re in the Mississippi Mills area, you can camp beside the Mississippi River only minutes from Pakenham at Riverbend Park.
-You can also pitch your tent right in picturesque Perth, at Last Duel Park, where you can pitch your tent only feet from the scenic Tay River.
+You can also pitch your tent right in the heart of picturesque Perth, at Last Duel Park, where you can pitch your tent only feet from the scenic Tay River.

 Don’t forget your swimsuit!